the-butcher/COVID19-SEIR/README.md

 ## <a name="anchor_settings">Settings</a>
 <br><br><br>
 #### Issues
+* >= 85 behaves strange in initial week of model
+* age-group toggle from chart does not reflect in side-list
 * take care of corrections on matrices (bake them into matrices)
 * have a second look at contact matrix normalization because age-groups could not be properly fit so far.
 * wiki on github